Manual PMS install on Proxmox¶

 https://healthchecks.io/ notifies you when your nightly backups, weekly reports, cron jobs and scheduled tasks don't run on time.

-It is self-hostable in a container but that depends on that local system being up - a cheap VPS might be a good idea for this purpose.
+It is self-hostable in a container, but that depends on the local system being online.
+A cheap VPS can be a good fit for this purpose.

 Containers¶

-To run apps on top of the base OS, we'll be using docker.
+To run apps on top of the base OS, use docker.

 docker¶